Welcome to the home of the

 - A Scout is clean in thought, word, and deed.

-The Senior Explorers is for those 15 - 17 year old.
+The Senior Explorers is for those 15 - 18 years old.
 The youth become increasingly responsible for their own management and programming.
-The adult leader plays an advisor role.

 The youth are encouraged to help with the younger sections and may continue as Patrol Leaders.
-They complete their First Class and then work on the Bushman's Thong with the highest award being the St. George Award, comparable in standard to the Duke of Edinburgh Gold Award
+They complete their First Class and then work on the Bushman's Thong with the highest award being the St. George Award.
+Youth may choose to sign up for the Duke of Edinburgh Award

 Their motto is "Service".